Contact

 Clear

 The purpose of the Pool 2 Dredged Material Management Plan is to prepare a coordinated long-term plan for managing dredged material in Pool 2.
 This plan was initiated due to increases in dredging volumes throughout Pool 2.
-Furthermore, three temporary placement sites for dredged material need to be excavated in Lower Pool 2.
+This plan was initiated due to increases in dredging volumes throughout Pool 2.

-• Dredged Material Management Plan: Pool 9, Minnesota/Wisconsin/Iowa
+• Dredged Material Management Plan: Pool 9—Iowa, Minnesota and Wisconsin

 The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Channel Navigation Project, and one method used to maintain the 9-foot channel is dredging river soils or “material.”
 The purpose of the Pool 9 Dredged Material Management Plan is to prepare a coordinated long-term plan for managing dredged material in Pool 9.
 This plan was initiated due to needs for dredged material management at upland placement sites, especially in the upstream reach of the pool.